-When asked for audience questions, concerns were voiced: "Why is it so hard to get treatment before they overdose?” and “Treatment is a big screw you."
-Statements from the crowd voiced the frustration and anger with a treatment system that is difficult to navigate.
+During audience questions, attendees voiced concerns: “Why is it so hard to get treatment before they overdose?” and “Treatment is a big screw you.”
+The crowd voiced their frustration and anger with a treatment system that is difficult to navigate.

 Intake processes are often complex and difficult to navigate when you’re in the throes of withdrawal.
 “You can’t fill out forms for intake when you’re high on opioids,” Lisa noted.